timmd909/catpoo/docs/GPIO.md

 ## Notes

 * Both Raspberry Pi and Arduino's GPIOs run at 3.3v
-* Arduino Nano has total GPIOs
+* Arduino Micro has 20 total GPIOs
+	* 7 can be used as PWM
-	* 8 are analog or digital
+	* 12 as analog
 	* 6 are digital only
 * Raspberry Pi has 26 I/O pins
 	* 4 are for I2C (Assume I'll have some I2C devices)